-Parameter Туре Value Description ConcurrentThresho ld JCA <property name="ConcurrentT hreshold" value="100"/> Default: 20 (In this case, not more than 20 translations occur for a particular outbound scenario.)</property This parameter specifies the maximum number of translation activities that are allowed to start in parallel for a particular outbound scenario.
+Parameter Туре Value Description

+ConcurrentThresho JCA This parameter specifies the maximum number of translation activities that are allowed to start in parallel for a particular outbound scenario.
 The translation step during the outbound operation is CPU intensive and must be monitored as it might cause other applications or threads to starve.
 The maximum value is 100.

 Defined in the Outbound JCA File.

-14.2.3 Outbound Performance Best Practices
+17.2.3 Outbound Performance Best Practices